-

 Mardi Himal Trek: The Best Short Trek in Nepal

-The Mardi Himal Trek is a relatively new and less-traveled route in the Annapurna region of Nepal.
-Located to the east of the iconic Annapurna Base Camp, Mardi Himal offers a more secluded and intimate experience for trekkers.
-This trail is renowned for offering awe-inspiring views of the Annapurna range, including the majestic Machapuchare peak, also known as Fish Tail Mountain.
-The allure of the Mardi Himal Trek lies in its tranquil and peaceful ambiance, which sets it apart from the more crowded and popular trekking routes in the Nepal Himalaya.
+This trail is renowned for offering awe-inspiring views of the Annapurna range, including the majestic Machapuchare peak from the Mardi view point and the Mardi Himal Base Camp.
+The allure of trekking on the Mardi Himal lies in its tranquil and peaceful ambiance, which sets it apart from the more crowded and popular trekking routes in the Nepal Himalaya.

 Views of the Annapurna Mountains